17-11-2010

-Being a leader, manager, general manager, director or CEO actually is directing, administering, monitoring and operating even more activities.
-In France, being given such a role also involves the possibility of liability of the company but also, in some cases his personal civil liability (and sometimes criminal responsibility).
+Being a leader, manager, general manager, director or CEO of any institution in reality means directing, administering, monitoring and operating multiple activities on a day to day basis.
+In France, being given such a role also involves the responsibilities of the company but also, in some cases his personal civil liability (and sometimes criminal responsibility).

 The tort action may have a contractual basis (or improper performance of a contract to which the Company is a party).
 It may also have a basis in tort, such as an act of unfair competition.

-It generally holds three strikes to trigger the officer’s civil liability:
+It generally requires three offenses to trigger the officer’s civil liability:

-For example, Article L222-34 of the Commercial Code, applicable to LLCs, provides that "the capital reduction is approved by the shareholders' meeting acting under the conditions required for the amendment of statutes. .
-If the manager decides only a reduction of capital, it will incur liability because it is necessary approval by the shareholders' meeting.
+For example, Article L222-34 of the Commercial Code, applicable to LLCs, provides that "the capital reduction is approved by the shareholders' meeting acting under the conditions required for the amendment of statutes.
+If the manager acts alone in his or her decision to reduce capital, the entity will incur liability because such action must be approved beforehand during a shareholder’s meeting.”

 It should be noted first that the articles are the partnership agreement, constitution of society.
-They should mention the other between a selected company (SARL, SA, etc..)
-Headquarters, the object (activity of the company), the amount of capital and operating procedures of the company etc..
+They should mention the other between a selected company (SARL, SA, etc...)
+Headquarters, the objective (activity of the company), the amount of capital and operating procedures of the company etc.

-For example, in commercial law, there is a particular principle which provides that the object must be rigorously determined in the articles.
-And according to this principle, the Board of SA must exercise its powers, including its evocative power, within its corporate purpose.
-If it exceeds the limitations of the corporate purpose, the directors may be held liable only in respect of shareholders of the SA (as from a European directive of March 9, 1968 transposed by an order of 20 December 1969 company will be bound vis-à-vis third parties, even where the directors have acted beyond the limits of the object).
+For example, in commercial law, there is a specific principle which provides that the object must be rigorously determined in the articles.
+According to this principle, the Board of SA must exercise its powers, including its evocative power, within its corporate purpose.
+If it exceeds the limitations of the corporate purpose, the directors may be held liable only in respect of shareholders of the SA (as from a European directive of March 9, 1968 transposed by an order on December 20, 1969 claiming that a company will be bound vis-à-vis third parties, even where the directors have acted beyond the limits of the object).

-Case law holds several acts that may constitute a management fault.
-This may be a mere carelessness, negligence, or more serious deception.
-The most serious offenses may also be criminally punished.
+Case law maintains several acts that may constitute a fault in management.
+This may be mere carelessness, negligence, or potentially a more serious deception.
+The most serious of offenses may also be criminally punished.

-Add that when a collective proceeding is related to fault management officer, the latter-may be ordered to bear all or part of the lack of assets on their personal assets.
+When a collective proceeding is related to a fault management officer, said individual may be ordered to bear all or part of the lack of assets on their personal assets.
 In fact, Article L651-2 of the Commercial Code states: "When solving a backup plan or reorganization or the liquidation of a corporation shows a lack of assets, the court may, in case of mismanagement that contributed to this lack of assets, decide that the debts of the corporation will be supported, in whole or in part, by all leaders of law or fact or some of them have contributed to the fault of management.
 In the case of several officers, the court may, for good cause, declare severally liable. "

 Similarly, under Article L267 of the Book of Tax Procedures, when the officer has committed fraud or failed to comply with tax obligations borne by the company, it may be declared jointly liable for payment of tax debts.
 We talk about responsibility "tax" of leader, established since 1980.

-We find the three classical elements of accountability: there must be a fault, injury and causal link between the two.
+We find the three classical elements of accountability between which there must be fault, injury and causal link.

 Beyond this traditional rule, there are two major distinctions in the liability regime that meets two major issues of liability:

-The manager's responsibility may be individual or joint liability; including what is available to Articles L225-251 (SA) and L223-22 (LLC) of the Commercial Code, which read as follows: managers "are responsible, individually or jointly, as appropriate, to society or to third parties or infringements of laws or regulations applicable to limited liability companies, or violations of statutes or of negligence in their management. "
+The manager's responsibility may involve individual or joint liability; including what is available in Articles L225-251 (SA) and L223-22 (LLC) of the Commercial Code, which read as follows: managers "are responsible, individually or jointly, as appropriate, to society or to third parties or infringements of laws or regulations applicable to limited liability companies, or violations of statutes or of negligence in their management."

-They talk about individual responsibility when states lack can be attributed to a leader determined.
-Sole responsibility for the offending officer will be initiated.
+Discussions about individual responsibility when a state lacks authority may be attributed to a specific leader.
+Sole responsibility for the offending officer or individual will be initiated.

 - When several officers are criminally convicted for the same offense;